-Luckily our hotel had the lazy river.
-Like I mentioned a bad storm blew in “yucky” ocean water between the jelly fish and the seaweed.
+Luckily our hotel had a lazy river.
+Like I mentioned a bad storm blew in “yucky” ocean water between the jellyfish and the seaweed.
 Oy!
 So we spent our fair share of time in the lazy river.

 My grandma with her girls.

 After playing in the water all morning, Abug got tired.
 My mom took her up to the room for a nap and then we all got around and went to find some lunch.
 I snagged Tbug and she and I ran off to the ocean for about 30 minutes while everyone else went and changed clothes.
 Then she and I quickly tried to get the sand off of us and ran to the room to change so that they weren’t waiting on us….
 (But they were!)

 My mom had read a review on Papa’s Pizza and really wanted to try it so we got directions, loaded up into the Suburban and headed the couple miles down the strip.
 Yes, we could have walked, but my grandma couldn’t really make that walk down and back without getting tired in that heat so it was just as easy to load up in the Suburban and drive.